azizhanazizoglu/ReadingApp/README.md

-# ReadingApp: Overview & Quick Guide
+# ReadingApp: Safety-Critical Software Assurance & Test Traceability Guide

 ## What is ReadingApp?
-ReadingApp is a modular Python system for extracting, mapping, and filling web forms using Large Language Models (LLMs).
+ReadingApp is a modular, safety-critical Python system for extracting, mapping, and filling web forms using Large Language Models (LLMs).
 It is designed for:
 - Extracting structured data from Turkish vehicle registration (ruhsat) images using LLMs.
 - Dynamically mapping extracted data to any web form, even if the web page changes.
 - Automating web form filling and submission with minimal maintenance.
 - Professional, decoupled, and testable architecture.
+- **Traceable, auditable, and standards-compliant test and reporting for software assurance (ASIL/DO-178C/IEC 61508 inspiration).**

 ## Why This Architecture?
 - **Minimal Maintenance:** LLM-based mapping adapts to web page changes, reducing manual updates.
 - **Modular Design:** Each component (extraction, mapping, web automation, memory) is independent and testable.
 - **Professional Practices:** V-Model, automated tests, clear documentation, and code review.
+- **Safety-Critical Focus:** All test requirements are explicitly documented, mapped to code, and every test run produces a professional PDF report for traceability and audit.
+- **CI/CD Ready:** All tests can be run in a single command, with summary and PDF output for each, suitable for continuous integration and external assessment.

 ## Key Components (Simple Overview)
 - **license_llm:** Extracts data from images and maps JSON fields to HTML forms using LLMs.